railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 * :guilabel:`Taxes`, taken from the information on the product form and partner form, depending on the rules seen in :ref:`Financial Analysis <ch-financial>`.

-.. tip:: Product wording and code
+.. tip:: Product Wording and Code

    When you enter supplier names on the product form, you can set a name and a product code for each individual supplier.